 An annuity is an option in which periodic withdrawals are made.
 This is an agreement made between the investor and the third party where the investor pays the entire amount to the company and receives an installment amount once the retirement age has reached.
 Thus, the annuity provides a steady income once the retirement age is reached.
-In an IRA investors invest some amount of money for retirement savings in an account by the inventor’s employer.
-They are similar to annuities in a way that money is allocated to different asset classes.
+In an IRA, investors invest some amount of money for retirement savings in an account by the inventor’s employer.
+They are similar to annuities in the way that money is allocated to different asset classes.
 This account contains a sum of money that is kept aside from the taxable accounts.

 What is Annuity, and how does it work?

 Annuities are insurance products designed to provide investors with an income stream.
 There are annuities which also include provide death benefits and provides the beneficiaries with the pre-decided amount in case of sudden death before the end of the tenure.
 Annuities can be brought with the money held in the taxable account.
 Annuities can be jointly owned.

 What is IRA, and how does it work?

 Money can be contributed on a pre-tax basis, and no taxes are charged until any withdrawal is made.
 A 10% tax is applied as a penalty on withdrawals.
 However, there are exceptions to these cases, like to buy a house for the first time there is no penalty required.
 IRA is also based on income, and individuals below a certain income may not be eligible.

 Head To Head Comparison Between Annuity vs IRA (Infographics)